nsho/time_article_search/README.md

 4) calls getQueryInfo() to obtain query norm/length and weights.
 5) Selects td_tdidf databases and attempts to apply a cosine similarity comparison between the query and each document vector.

-   #KNOWN ISSUE: results are consistently 0 due to doc product multiplying to equal zero.
+   #KNOWN ISSUE: results are consistently 0 due to dot product multiplying to equal zero.

     #To Do: add to cos_sim to dict of docs and cos similarity scores
     #To Do: function that sorts and retrieves list of top five scores